 We Call It Vatting Today, Edgar

-Preyer’s explanation of sweet and sour mashing is broadly similar to the others I’ve discussed, but with a gloss on back-yeasting.
+Preyer’s explanation of sweet mash and sour mashing is broadly similar to others I’ve discussed, but with a gloss on back-yeasting.
 He states that at the beginning of a distilling season a mash is left to ferment naturally in small tubs which he says (correctly) is sour mash.
 Once a fermentation is secured, the yeast, or barm, is used to seed the next one and so on.
-He calls that a sweet mash, which is correct too because yeast is being added by the distiller.
+He calls that a sweet mash, which is correct as well because yeast is being added by the distiller.

 Then too, sometimes you would start with a sweet mash and move to sour, in that once enough backset was produced, you would mash with that and add no further yeast.
 This was the system C.K.
 Gallagher laid down as I’ve also explained recently.

 There are only three basic ways to yeast: naturally, back-yeasting, and with a yeast mash (“from jug to dona to vat”).
 But there can be variations in each method and differences in their order.

 Preyer, relying on the memories of aged distillers who recalled farm-distilling days, states (see pg.
 44) that the distilling seasons of spring and fall emerged in the days when distillers relied on natural organisms to ferment.
 This was because the natural yeasts were most propitious then to a good result.
 In the winter, the whiskeys were too light and “deficient in flavor”.
 In the summer, the wild yeasts produced too many fusel oils.
 There is an analogy here to lambic production in Belgium, which remains seasonal to this day.